ucals/RLDM/project1/README.md

 # Replicating Sutton's TD(&lambda;) Algorithm
-This code solves Project #1 from OMSCS Reinforcement Learning - CS-7642-O03, generating the charts used in the report:
+This code solves 1st project of CS-7642-O03 Reinforcement Learning and Decision Making, part of OMSCS program, generating the charts used in the report:
 ![Image](images/figure.png)

-### Usage
+## Usage
 Running it is pretty straightforward.
 Just do:
 ```bash
 python final_solution.py